SaiSharavan/Car-rental-/README.md

 This is a web-based car rental application designed and developed using HTML, CSS, JavaScript, Django, and a database system SQLite.

+In developing the web-based car rental application, Python played a pivotal role, particularly through the Django framework.
+I leveraged my Python skills to build the server-side logic that powers the entire application.
+Django, a high-level Python web framework, allowed me to efficiently manage the backend operations, including user authentication, data management, and interaction with the database.

 ## Features

 - **User Authentication**: Users can sign up, log in, and log out securely.